intersystems-community/irisdemo-demo-readmission/README.md

 ```

 This is important, specially if you have other compositions on your machine.

+## How to reset the demo?

+You discharged the patient on the EMR and now it is gone!
+How can you repeat this to run the demo again?

+It's easy!
+You can click on the "Log Out" link at the top-right of the EMR's UI.
+It will reset the demo for you, putting the patient back at the hospital.

+Another way of resetting the demo is to stop the docker composition, remove the containers and start it again.

 ## What if I want to rebuild the demo on my PC?